deemp/clerk/README.md

 ### Tables

-The tables that we'd like to construct are:
+The tables that I'd like to construct are:

 - A table per a constant's value (three of them)
 - A volume and pressure table